 What to see: The Rocher de la Vierge is a must when strolling around Biarritz; on windy days, be prepared to fill your lungs with the choppy Atlantic Ocean’s spray!

 Where to eat: L’Entre Deux is a tiny restaurant opened by 2 friends where the food made from local produce is exquisite.
 Go for the tasting menu, you will not regret it!
 If you are just looking for an afternoon treat, then try a ‘Beret Basque’ at Miremont.

 Where to stay: Experience true Basque houses with beautiful Atlantic views in Villa Bidart.

-American holidays might not come first to mind when looking for a beach holiday destination, but from Hawaii to Rio you can find your spot of sand year-round: for winter sun, favour the Caribbean Islands or South America and for year-round (almost guaranteed) sun California and Hawaii!
+American holidays might not come first to mind when looking for a beach holiday destination, but from Hawaii to Rio you can find your spot of sand year-round: for winter sun, favour the Caribbean Islands or South America and for year-round (almost guaranteed) sun, you should definitely look through the best hotels in California or Hawaii!

 Welcome to paradise beaches where life in Hawaii is celebrated and lived outdoors.
 Whether it’s hiking across ancient lava flows, surfing or camping out on the beach to catch the most spectacular sunrise, it’s easy to see why Hawaii is a strong summer destination.
 All that’s left is to muster your adventurous spirit and your good to go.

 Best for: Outdoor pursuits.